 This system kicks in when the vehicle is an all-electric mode, emitting virtual sounds at around 59 dBA, more than loud enough to alert pedestrians when the vehicle is operating at low speeds or reversing.
 This system will in fact be mandatory in the EU later this year.

-Ceed Sportswagon plug-in hybrid cargo space & towing
+2022 Ceed Sportswagon PHEV cargo space & towing

 One of the concerns people have with plug-in hybrids or all-electric vehicles is the amount of cargo space the vehicle offers.

 While the addition of a big battery can sometimes present problems in that regard, this Kia plug-in hybrid car is designed in such a way that the battery pack does have little to no impact on interior space.

 You can find the 8.9 kWh battery pack right beside the 37-liter fuel tank, which is located beneath the car’s rear bench.
 What that means is that there is minimum impact on cargo space, which is not something that you can say for other PHEV’s currently in the marketplace.